 Sarah serves on board of the Boston Area Rape Crisis Center, one of the oldest and largest rape crisis centers in the country.
 Sarah graduated from Brown University and has an MBA from Boston College Carroll School of Management.
 In her free time, she enjoys playing puzzle games on her iPhone and trying out new forms of high-intensity exercise.

 Professionally, Sarah has experience leading workshops and delivering presentations and remarks to a wide variety of audiences ranging from students to executives and other leadership groups.
 Her style is candid, humorous, and interactive, with a focus on truth-telling and its role in your life, organization, and community.
 As a survivor voice, Sarah has appeared on Huffington Post Live and spoken at multiple Take Back the Night events, Jane Doe Advocacy Day, and with smaller groups and workshops as a member of the Survivor Speakers Bureau at Boston Area Rape Crisis Center.
-Sarah also presents on building strategic partnerships, board development, fundraising, movement-building, and cross-sector collaborations.

 - Dumb Questions.
 Smart Answers.
 Ask a survivor.

-- Raising Funds to Support Sexual Violence
+- How to Support Survivors of Sexual Violence

-- Building a Culture of Development
+- Building a Culture of Development (for nonprofits)

 To book Sarah as a speaker for your next event or workshop, please contact her at info (at) theenlivenproject (dot) com.

 Writing and Publications

 Sarah writes about leadership, collaboration and partnership, parenting, and sexual violence.
 Her writing has appeared on numerous blogs and publications.